 I joined QMUL as a Leverhulme Early Career Fellow in January 2021 to work on a project about nineteenth-century atheist, secular, and agnostic movements and the associated periodical press.
 Prior to this, I worked at University College London in a role supporting impact activities across the Faculties of Arts & Humanities and Social & Historical Sciences.
 In 2019 I was a research assistant on a collaborative project between UCL and the Resolution Foundation exploring the intersections of structural inequalities: ‘Exploring Inequalities: Igniting research to better inform UK policy’.

-I was awarded my PhD by the University of Birmingham in 2017 for research on the Victorian poet, philosopher, and scientist Constance Naden.
+I was awarded my PhD by the University of Birmingham in 2017 for research on the Victorian poet, philosopher, and scientist Constance Naden, the subject of my first monograph.
 In 2017/18 I was the Nineteenth-Century Matters Early Career Fellow at Cardiff University, a position supported by the British Associations of Victorian Studies and Romantic Studies.
-I have taught at UCL and the University of Birmingham.
+I have taught undergraduates and postgraduates at UCL and the University of Birmingham.

 I am not currently teaching in the department.
 However, I would be very happy to discuss topics related to my areas of research with both undergraduate and postgraduate students.

 - Victorian periodicals

 - Victorian poetry

 Recent and On-Going Research

 I am primarily working on my second book project: ‘Reading the Freethought Movement: Atheism, Agnosticism, and Secularism, 1866–1907’.
 This research focuses on how freethinkers harnessed the power of periodicals as networks to shape conversations about faith and society in Victorian Britain.
 I am interested in how the freethought press fostered a sense of collective identity as a radical reform movement and how these writings can enhance our understanding of nineteenth-century society as well as provide a new perspective on modern-day secularism.